 Feedback from the consultation has been reviewed with some minor changes made to the draft Queensland Biosecurity Strategy: Our next five years (2017-2022).
 The overall vision remains the same and will shortly be recommended to government for adoption.

 The Queensland Government, more than 32 peak industry organisations and members of the community have worked together to produce the draft Queensland Biosecurity Strategy: Our Next Five Years (2017-2022).

 As a result of this work, our partnership developed 6 themes which underpinned their vision for the system over the next 5 years:

 Theme 1: Collaborative governance and leadership

 This theme is about finding the leaders in our biosecurity system.
-They are the mentors and the stewards that are willing to help others in the system move forward.
+They are the mentors and the stewards that define and hold us accountable for common, strategic priorities across the system.
 They understand the value of networks and can work in collaborative models.

 Theme 2: Every Queenslander plays their part

 Getting people involved and changing their points of view about their role in managing biosecurity risk.
 This theme is about the science of behaviour change and bringing biosecurity into the mainstream.

 We will look at the broader environment that needs to be in place to help people and organisations change and take up leadership roles.
 This theme incorporates ideas such as training, skills development, incentive programs and industry liaison roles.